eyalm2000/arcbot/bot-roadmap.md

     - If changes exist, edit the message
     - If no changes, check every 1 minute until changes are detected
     - If no valid changelog, replace [CHANGELOG] with:
-      "Waiting for release notes.
-It could take a few minutes."
+      "/n - Waiting for release notes.
+It could take a few minutes. /n"
-  - Content for `WIN_CHAT_CHANNEL_ID`:
-    "There is a new version of Arc for Windows!
-Go and download it!"

 - **Earlybirds version update:**
   - Channels: `EARLY_NEWS_CHANNEL_ID`, `EARLY_CHAT_CHANNEL_ID`
-  - Ping: Include ping (if exists) when sending the message
   - Content for `EARLY_NEWS_CHANNEL_ID`:
     ```
     # <:arcReleaseCandidate:1159647421316485162> Arc Early Birds Update - [VERSION]